 First Data Capabilities

-- Register Lite: This plan costs $14 per month plus 2.7% + $0.10 on all in-person transactions.
-With it you can accept swipe, dip, and contactless forms of payment; set employees permissions and shifts; track sales and reports; process payments offline; and access the Clover App market for additional tools.
+- Register Lite: Allows you to accept swipe, dip, and contactless forms of payment; set employees permissions and shifts; track sales and reports; process payments offline; and access the Clover App market for additional tools.

-- Register: This plan costs $29 per month plus 2.3% + $0.10 on all in-person transactions.
-With it you get all Register Lite capabilities plus inventory management and the ability to access customer feedback and add gratuity to checks.
+- Register: Receive all Register Lite capabilities, plus inventory management and the ability to access customer feedback and add gratuity to checks

-- Clover Go: A $59 card reader that allows you to process magstripe, chip card, and contactless forms of payment.
+- Clover Go: A plug-in card reader that allows you to process magstripe, chip card, and contactless forms of payment.

-That being said, Clover is currently running a limited-time only offer where you can get a $250 statement credit when you open a new merchant services account.
+This being said, Clover is currently running a limited-time-only offer where you can get a $250 statement credit when you open a new merchant services account.

 Loyalty and Gift Card Program